qron/ongine/doc/options.md

 #### Description

-Define engine template files extension.
+Defines engine template files extension.

 The dot (.) is automatically prepended to the extension.